 - Add lemon juice and freshly grated lemon zest.

-- Pour batter into prepared springform pan and spread evenly.
+Pour batter into prepared springform pan and spread evenly.
 Top with frozen raspberries and spread evenly.
 The raspberries should be distributed in a single layer so that they are not too crowded.

 - To make the streusel, combine flour, sugar, lemon zest, and butter in a bowl.
 Mix for 2-3 minutes until all the flour is incorporated and the mixture is no longer like sand and more like crumbly dough.
 Distribute the streusel evenly over the raspberries.

 - Bake for about 55-65 minutes, or until a toothpick comes out clean.
 Let the cake rest for about 15 minutes then remove ring and let cool completely.